utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 ### What does this policy set?
 You can see there three Connection Security Rules:
 1. **Computer and User - Require inbound and request outbound**.
 Double click on this rule to open the properties and click on the *Authentication* tab.
 Notice it is configured to Require inbound and outbound, and applies to Users and Computers.
 This allows us to use inbound/outbound rules that can target specific users/groups for computers and users.
 Everything else is default.
 2. **Exempt Authentication -- RADIUS TCP**.
-Double clich on this rule to open the properties and click on the *Protocals and Ports* tab.
-Notice we are setting the RADIUS ports 1812 and 1813 in the *Enpoint 2 port* field.
+Double click on this rule to open the properties and click on the *Protocols and Ports* tab.
+Notice we are setting the RADIUS ports 1812 and 1813 in the *Endpoint 2 port* field.
 Click on the *Authentication* tab.
 Notice we set Authentication mode to *Do not authenticate*.
 Because our RADIUS clients are not on the domain (mainly WAPs and switches), we must exempt them from having to authenticate to the RADIUS servers.
 3. **Exempt Authentication -- RADIUS UDP**.
 Same setting as TCP except for UDP ports (RADIUS uses both TCP and UDP).

 Close the policy window.